Professional athletes face a constant risk of injury while pushing their bodies to their limits. Here are the most common injuries that end careers.

 If you’re hoping to become a professional athlete, know the odds are slim.
 About 2% of high school athletes play in the NCAA, and fewer than 10% of those athletes go pro, regardless of the sport.
 And you have less than a 1% chance of skipping college to go pro straight out of high school.

 Once you make it, life gets even harder.
 Avoiding injury is only one way of beating these odds (you’ll need a lot more than physical conditioning), but it’s an important one.

 The life of a professional athlete is hard and involves being exposed to a variety of weather conditions, working irregular hours, and putting your body at exceptional risk.
-Although protective gear is used, the U.S. Bureau of Labor Statistics reports professional athletes and sports competitors (42% of which are self-employed contractors) have one of the highest injury and illness rates of all occupations.
+Although protective gear is used, the U.S. Bureau of Labor Statistics reports that professional athletes and sports competitors (42% of whom are self-employed contractors) have one of the highest injury and illness rates of all occupations.

 Here are five debilitating injuries that can completely end your career as a professional athlete.